fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 npm install fusioncharts jquery-fusioncharts --save
 ```

-### Step 3: Include the fusioncharts module
+**Step 3: Include the fusioncharts module**

 Once the installation is done, you need to register the fusioncharts module.
 You can register in multiple ways as per your requirement like:

 **Register using all charts:**

-You can include the fusioncharts class and FusionCharts jQuery helper using any of the following process:
+You can include the fusioncharts class and jquery-fusioncharts module using any of the following process:

 <div class="code-wrapper">
 <ul class='code-tabs'>